Ask an Ob/Gyn: Using Flex Disc with endometriosis

 Many menstruators who can feel the pressure of a tampon expanding while cramping in their lower vagina cannot feel Flex Disc due to the differences in innervation and shape of the vagina, and then the shape of the respective products.
 Those with endometriosis pain could especially benefit from a product that does not exacerbate cramps.

-Still on the fence with how menstrual discs might work for you?
+Still on the fence about how menstrual discs might work for you?
 Check out this article which addresses common questions people have about switching to Flex.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.